erhant/crypto-notes/content/modern-cryptography/4-computational-secrecy.md

 ---
-title: "Computational Secrecy"
+title: 'Computational Secrecy'
-desc: "Turns out perfect is too good to be true, so now we relax our definitions a bit to fit the real world."
+desc: 'Turns out perfect is too good to be true, so now we relax our definitions a bit to fit the real world.'
 order: 4
-tags: ["symmetric"]
+cat: 'modern-cryptography'
 ---

 # Computational Secrecy